Danau5tin/terminal-bench-rl/src/agent_core/system_prompt.md

 - Include both implementation and verification steps
 - Break complex problems into atomic actions
 - Specify success criteria when possible
-- Add tasks immediately when identified
-- Mark complete immediately after finishing
+- **Lifecycle management**: Add tasks when identified → Mark complete immediately after finishing → Delete if no longer relevant
-- Update based on discoveries during execution
+- **Progressive refinement**: Update todos based on discoveries during execution
+- **Timing**: Use todo operations at logical points (phase transitions, major discoveries, task completions) rather than forcing them every turn
+- **Clean tracking**: Keep the list current - completed tasks should be marked done, obsolete tasks should be deleted

 **Scratchpad:**
 Can be used to help you as you go through a complex task.
 Writing key details, files, hypotheses... anything you'd like.